> +84 I2 83 44 32 5I (Vietnam, WhatsApp, et WeChat)

 This diagram I made in 2011 explores the relationships between 2 aspects of emergence: the multiplicity of entities, and their specialization.

-This 2016 article from a French researcher Vincent MIGNEROT (English text) warns about a point of no return where we'll have brought the computers up to a level where they'll independently continue their emergence and overtake us. (see I Robot, Matrix, etc.)
+This 2016 article from a French researcher Vincent MIGNEROT (English text) reminds about the "Technological singularity", a point of no return where we'll have brought computers up to a level where they'll independently continue their emergence and overtake us. (see I Robot, Matrix, etc.) This point however might be less threatening than the "Ecological singularity", a turning point of self-amplifying damages to the environment, which will herald human decline.

 By Matthieu on Saturday, March 12 2016, 15:58